paugier/nbabel/py/vector.md

 ### 1. `NativeVariable` and concrete subclasses like `NativeFloat64`

-Types for Python objects containing a pointer towards a native variable (`NativeVariable` and concrete subclasses like `NativeFloat64`).
+These are types for Python objects containing a pointer towards a native variable (`NativeVariable` and concrete subclasses like `NativeFloat64`).
 In contrast with Python and Numpy numerical objects, the `NativeVariable` instances are mutable (and have methods `set`, `get` and `copy`).

 ---